rleonardoc/academic-kickstart/content/home/experience.md

   location = "Park City, UT"
   date_start = "2018-07-1"
   date_end = "2018-07-21"
-  description = "Participant of the Undergraduate Summer School of PCMI, a program of the Institute for Advanced Study, Princeton."
+  description = """Participant of the Undergraduate Summer School of PCMI, a program of the Institute for Advanced Study, Princeton."""
   Intensive three-week summer school.
 Participated in two classes:
   * Introduction to Harmonic Analysis
   * Oscillations in Harmonic Analysis